-The Facility contains certain restrictive covenants, including limitations on indebtedness, asset sales and acquisitions.
-There are two principal financial covenants: an interest expense test that requires us to maintain an interest coverage ratio not less than 2.5 to 1 at the end of each fiscal quarter; and an indebtedness test that requires us to maintain a consolidated leverage ratio not greater than 3 to 1 at all times.
-The interest coverage ratio is calculated by dividing Consolidated EBIT by Consolidated Interest Expense, and the leverage ratio is calculated by dividing Consolidated Debt by Consolidated EBITDA.
-All financial terms used in the covenant calculations are defined more specifically in the Facility.
+The New Credit Facility contains certain restrictive covenants, including limitations on indebtedness, asset sales and acquisitions.
+There are two principal financial covenants: an interest expense test that requires us to maintain an interest coverage ratio not less than 2.5 to 1 at the end of each fiscal quarter; and an indebtedness test that requires us to maintain a consolidated leverage ratio not greater than 3.5 to 1, subject to certain exceptions.
+The interest coverage ratio is calculated by dividing Consolidated EBIT by Consolidated Interest Expense, and the leverage ratio is calculated by dividing Consolidated Net Debt by Consolidated EBITDA.
+All financial terms used in the covenant calculations are defined more specifically in the New Credit Facility.